 The ACCERR flag indicates an illegal access to the selected Flash array.
 This can be either a violation of the command sequence, issuing an illegal command (illegal combination of the CMDBx bits in the FCMD register) or the execution of a CPU STOP instruction while a command is executing (CCIF=0).
 The ACCERR flag is cleared by writing a "1" to ACCERR.
 Writing a "0" to the ACCERR flag has no effect on ACCERR.
-While ACCERR is set in either of the FSTAT registers it is not possible to launch another command in either of the Flash blocks.
+While ACCERR is set it is not possible to launch another command.